-\textbf{Initialization.} \model begins with a template workflow, which provides a framework for invoking nodes and operators.
+\textbf{Initialization} \model begins with a template workflow $W_0$, which provides a framework for invoking nodes and operators.
 The code template, detailed in Appendix \ref{appendix:graph structure}, allows the LLM optimizer to complete workflow simply by completing call functions.
 Prior to initiating the search process, we randomly partition the dataset into a validation set (20\%) and a test set (80\%), with the random seed fixed at 42.
 To optimize computational efficiency, \model then executes the blank template five times on the validation dataset.
 From these executions, we select a subset of problems that exhibit high variance in scores, which becomes the final validation set.

-\textbf{Selection.} Our algorithm forms the initial node by evaluating an empty workflow on the validation set, which is distinct from the root node in MCTS as it can be selected across different depths.
-And then continuously select workflows based on a soft mixed probability selection strategy.
-We propose this strategy for large search spaces like workflow optimization, combining uniform probability distribution with score-based weighted probability distribution to select from candidate nodes composed of score-prioritized top-k nodes and the initial node, ensuring a balance between exploration and exploitation, avoiding local optima.
+\textbf{Selection} Our algorithm forms the initial workflow by evaluating an empty workflow on the validation set.
+And then continuously select workflows based on a soft mixed probability selection strategy. c We propose this strategy for workflow optimization: combining uniform and score-based weighted probability distributions to select from top-k workflows and the initial workflow, where including the initial workflow ensures persistent exploration capability while avoiding local optima.
 The formula for this selection strategy is as follows: